Cubs vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 88 hits with 21 doubles, four triples, 13 home runs and 37 walks.
-He has driven in 52 runs with nine stolen bases.
+- Ramirez has 90 hits with 21 doubles, four triples, 13 home runs, 37 walks and 52 RBI.
+He's also stolen nine bases.

 Ramírez Recent Games